Home Away From Home

 Students selected to fill this critical role are knowledgeable and experienced guides who teach (and learn) through commitment to the growth of individuals and the Sterling community.
 They are trusted advocates who work with and for the students, and on behalf of the community’s best interest and goals.
 They are first responders in many situations on campus, and are trained in basic counseling and crisis management skills, CPR & first aid, and conflict resolution.

-The position of the Community Advisor (CA) is unique and demanding.
+The position of the Community Advisor is unique and demanding.
 It requires the ability to balance many complex roles and responsibilities.
-The Community Advisors must role-model and enforce campus rules and regulations.
-The CAs are advocates and guides, and thoughtfully liaise between students and the many communities we inhabit.
-The Community Advisors are expected to be available to students with questions, concerns, and emergencies.
-They work closely with the Dean of Community to ensure safety, equity, and accountability.
-They also foster a culture in which all students have the opportunity to thrive in their academic, work, and personal lives.
+Community Advisors are expected to be available to students with questions, concerns, and emergencies at all hours, and they work closely with the Dean of Students to ensure safety, equity, and accountability on campus.
+CAs foster a culture in which all students have the opportunity to thrive in their academic, work, and personal lives.